iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Linear Mapping in Banach Space.md

 ---
 ### **Bound and Continuous Linear Operators**

-Bounded linear operaors are important, they themselves are just another type of vector spaces with norms.
+Bounded linear operators are important, they themselves are just another type of vector spaces with norms.
 We introduce them in this section.

 #### **Def-2 | Bounded Linear Opeartor**
 > Let $X, Y$ be normed spaces, and $T: X\mapsto Y$ a linear operator, where $\text{dom}(T)\subseteq X$, the opeartor $T$ is bounded if there is a real number C such that for all $x\in \text{dom}(T)$: $\Vert Tx\Vert \le c\Vert x\Vert$.